Australiana Pioneer Village: Black Horse Inn Stables

-'Perry House'
+Perry House

-'Perry House' is a rare two-storey timber house of the mid-Victorian period.
+Perry House is a rare two-storey timber house of the mid-Victorian period.
 It is square in plan with a hipped corrugated steel roof.
 The house is clad with sawn splayed weatherboards to the sides and rear with some beaded boards to the front.
 The house is two rooms deep and two rooms wide.
 A verandah with an awning roof shelters the two front doors; one to the house and one to the shop.
-The entry to the house is through French doors, the entry to the shop is through a salvaged pair of 2 panelled doors replacing the mid-twentieth century glazed door which was on the building when it was transported to the museum.
+The entry to the house is through French doors; the entry to the shop is through a salvaged pair of two-panelled doors replacing the mid-twentieth-century glazed door which was on the building when it was transported to the museum.
 Both front doors have small toplights.
 The shop window on the right side of the front has 16 panes.
-The first floor has 2 over 2 pane double hung windows, directly below the narrow eaves.
-A rear door is ledged and sheeted with 200mm wide boards.
-6 pane casement windows open to the rear of the house.
-Internally, the house is lined with 200mm beaded boards and timber boards salvaged from packing cases.
-The first floor rooms have tent form ceilings.
+The first floor has 2-over-2-pane double-hung windows, directly below the narrow eaves.
+A rear door is ledged and sheeted with 200 mm-wide boards.
+Six-pane casement windows open to the rear of the house.
+Internally, the house is lined with 200 mm beaded boards and timber boards salvaged from packing cases.
+The first-floor rooms have tent-form ceilings.